Ghezzo98/AI-in-Mobile-Robotics/README.md

 # AI-in-Mobile-Robotics
-The goal of this project is to build an algorithm to distinguish two different object: a sphere and a cube.
+The goal of this project is to build an algorithm to distinguish between two different object: a sphere and a cube, at first in a unity environment, then in a real world scenario.
-The robot must go towards the sphere and ignore the cube.
+The robot must go towards the sphere and ignore the cube and stop itself at about 20cm of distance.
 The two objects (or more) can be also moved during the run of the algorithm.

 ## Algorithm